ewpratten/HowToComputer/README.md

 ```
 This, is the compression algorithm.
 The way it works is actually quite simple.
 The disign is based on this diagram that I drew:

-##### TODO: fix image

 ![IMAGE UNABLE TO DISPLAY](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/img/compression.jpeg "compression")

-I will try to explain the algorithm in a way that is easier to explain.
+I will try to explain the algorithm in a way that is easier to understand.
 Let's take three data points.
 Due to the 3:1 compression, these three points need to be made in to one point.
 The way that i handle this is as follows.
 Let's say that these are the three points: *12, 15, 16*.
 The program then finds the average of the points and stores it in an [array](#arrays).
 In this case, the output would be *14.333*.
 <br><br>
 Now for the oppisite.
 ```lua